 Thirdly, having an original concept is often recommended and we confirm the importance of it based on our observations.
 Horo‘s owner, for instance, confessed that when he created his label, he had the idea to request the artists to give him “the tracks that they were about to throw in the bin for being too bizarre.”
 IO Records, Well Street Records and Astral Industries became known also thanks to their amazing – instantly recognisable – artworks: the visual of the cover pictures, often too underestimated by the labels, has the potential to reinforce the artistic side over the commercial one.
 Hypnus came with the mystical topic; the moon, the forest, the poetry.
 It’s creative but it’s also sincere: these elements are the label owner’s real/authentic refugees and interests… It can be a “sound signature” also: Oslated breathes the humid nature of Jeju Island with its tribal and organic sonorities, including in Doctrina Natura’s album.
 The label has also built a strong visual identity over time through the artworks of talented French artist Clément Davout AKA Adhémar, also at work in the present release.

 Those are considerations based on our observations and made to provide some reflections, not “specific models to follow” of course: we know some labels that work well with the spammy behaviour for instance.
-These thoughts are also maybe too serious, while we are invited to get lost into the new “quality release” of Oslated: “The Hidden Power Of Reciting Mantras.”
+These thoughts are also maybe too serious, when we are invited to get lost in the new “quality release” of Oslated: “The Hidden Power Of Reciting Mantras.”

 In his fourth album, Doctrina Natura remains true to himself, in a contemplative journey full of crannies to explore.
-Unsurprisingly, his complex music connects with the nature, through evocative field recordings, and to the tribalism, through the polyrhythmic patterns of the African percussions and some folk sonorities.
+Unsurprisingly, his complex music connects with nature, through evocative field recordings and tribalism, through the polyrhythmic patterns of the African percussions and some folk sonorities.
 The vibe is intriguing, while its richness opens a wide mental landscape.
-In the headphones, it takes all the space and totally immerses the listener into the author’s peaceful ecosystem.
-The walls of the modern life collapse during the journey, the trip being so strong.
-In the preamble, the artist philosophically suggests to get lost in the life’s timeline without trying to resist against the destiny, and his music totally succeed to release the tensions of the day, at least during the 48 minutes of listening, which are set to grant a warm feel of freedom.
+Through the headphones, it takes up the whole space and totally immerses the listener into the author’s peaceful ecosystem.
+The walls of modern life collapse during the journey, the trip being so strong.
+In the preamble, the artist philosophically suggests getting lost in life’s timeline without trying to resist destiny, and his music totally succeeds to release the tensions of the day, at least during the 48 minutes of listening, which are set to grant a warm feeling of freedom.
 Miranda Rincón’s cello in the outro is wonderfully supported by the drones and closes the release with a high touch of elegance.
 Well-thought, it however doesn’t take away the frustration to leave such a mesmerising forestal orchestra, but happily, the player usually has a loop button…